 The translation itself needs to be spot on.
 It’s definitely important to have a speaker fluent in the translation language review the translations.
 You want to make sure the context and not just the literal words make the language jump.

-The best way to deliver this translated content is often with language specific pages.
+One way to deliver this translated content is often with language specific pages.
 However, dealing with these pages creates a few technical hurdles to overcome.

 First, you want the search engines to feed the correct pages to the right viewer.
 If your page is ranking in English but the person searching for your site is speaking German you, want them to find the German version of your page.